 Here in Raleigh, the N.C.
 State Fair wrapped up this past weekend.
-New junk food included Jalapeño Cheetos Bacon, Pumpkin Spice Latte candy apples, and Deep Fried Meatballs.
+New junk food for 2018 included Jalapeño Cheetos Bacon, Pumpkin Spice Latte candy apples, and Deep Fried Meatballs.

 Commission-only sounds appealing—after all, you get sales help with zero overhead.
 But be careful—making it work is a lot harder than it looks.

 Commission-only sales = Junk food?